Shabirahmad427/Shabirahmad427.github.io/_pages/about.md

   - /about.html
 ---

-I am a **PhD researcher in Physical Chemistry (Theoretical)** at the **University of Campinas (UNICAMP), Brazil**, with a research focus on **computational enzymology and molecular dynamics**.
+I am a PhD researcher in Physical Chemistry (Theoretical) at the University of Campinas (UNICAMP), Brazil, with a research focus on computational enzymology and molecular dynamics simulations.

-My work investigates the **structure–function relationships of glycoside hydrolase enzymes**, combining large-scale molecular dynamics simulations with enhanced sampling and free-energy methods to understand **enzyme catalysis, loop dynamics, and substrate recognition**.
+My work investigates the **structure function relationships of glycoside hydrolase enzymes**, combining large-scale molecular dynamics simulations with enhanced sampling and free-energy methods to understand **enzyme catalysis, loop dynamics, and substrate recognition**.

 ### Research interests
 - Molecular dynamics simulations of enzymes
 - Computational enzymology and catalysis
-- Free energy landscapes and enhanced sampling (umbrella sampling, MSMs)
+- Free energy landscapes and enhanced sampling
 - QM/MM simulations
 - Structural bioinformatics and trajectory analysis